The Freedom Caucus is all grown up – and may prove it by stalling Obamacare repeal

 Already, Meadows has a welcome package for Trump.

-Meadows said the 34-page document shows a “disturbing trend of the federal government unnecessarily inserting themselves more and more into the lives of hardworking Americans.”
+Meadows said the 34-page document showed a “disturbing trend of the federal government unnecessarily inserting themselves more and more into the lives of hardworking Americans.”

 Anna Douglas: 202-383-6012, @ADouglasNews